 Checkley Hall is a small country house in the parish of Checkley cum Wrinehill, Cheshire.
 It was built in 1694 by the Delves family of Doddington.

 Early History of the Chackley family

-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chackley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chackley research.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chackley History in all our PDF Extended History products and printed products wherever possible.